MicrosoftDocs/windows-itpro-docs/devices/surface/surface-diagnostic-toolkit-business.md

 - [Use Surface Diagnostic Toolkit for Business using commands](surface-diagnostic-toolkit-command-line.md)

-# Version history
+## Changes and updates
-## Version 2.36.139.0
+### Version 2.36.139.0
-Release date: April 26, 2019 <br>
+*Release date: April 26, 2019*<br>
 This version of Surface Diagnostic Toolkit for Business adds support for the following:
-- Advanced Setup option to unlock admin capabilities through the installer UI , without requiring command line configuration.
+- Advanced Setup option to unlock admin capabilities through the installer UI, without requiring command line configuration.
 - Accessibility improvements.
 - Surface brightness control settings included in logs.
 - External monitor compatibility support link in report generator.